Survey Which Aims to Establish the Opinion of Students with Dyspraxia/DCD on Accommodations in Examinations.

 - Accessible exam papers (font and colour considerations)

-A survey was put together to look at the experiences of a larger number of students with dyspraxia in education and examinations in Ireland.
+A survey was put together to look at the experiences of a larger number of students with dyspraxia/DCD in education and examinations in Ireland.

 Main points revealed by the survey.

-Points raised of interest to the department of education.
+Points raised of interest to the Department of Education and Skills (DES).

 - Importance of early diagnosis and intervention: Many students are not proficient typists by the time they reach exam age.
 Answers to Q15. from students who are soon to sit state exams highlights a major problem with late intervention.
 95% of respondents were granted accommodations in state exams Q11.
 This is a false representation of success if consideration is given to the lack of familiarity some students have with assistive technology and the difficulties that are still being experienced.
 It would be very beneficial if these students were encouraged to develop good computer skills from an early age.